chirpley/docs/docs/source/faqs.rst

 ------------

-For the development-stage of the platform we've chosen to accept BNB for depositing campaign-funds, however all withdraws are currently in BUSD.
+For the development-stage of the platform we have chosen to accept BNB for depositing campaign-funds, however all withdraws are currently in BUSD.
-In case you don't have BUSD setup in your wallet, please do so as you won't be able to see the balance.
+In case you do not have BUSD setup in your wallet, please do so as you won't be able to see the balance.
-However if you believe your funds are missing, please contact support@chirpley.ai.
+However, if you believe your funds are missing, please contact support@chirpley.ai.

 .. raw:: html